 Upon vs On – Difference

 On and Upon are both prepositions.
-Prepositions are used in sentences to link a noun or pronoun to other words or part of the sentence.
-We use prepositions to indicate time, direction, location, or for introducing an object.
+In sentences, prepositions link a noun or pronoun to other words or parts of the sentence.
+We use prepositions to indicate time, direction, and location or to introduce an object.

 Let us look at some examples of “on”

 Here, “on” indicates place or position.

 Now, let us look at some examples of “upon”

 “There were no chairs to sit upon.”

 Here, “upon” indicates a position or place.

 “I will finish the work upon my return.”

 It is to observe that both “on” and “upon” can be used to indicate time and location.